descarteslabs/descarteslabs-python/README.md

 $ descarteslabs auth login
 ```

-For non-interactive environments, one needs to set the CLIENT_ID and CLIENT_SECRET
+For non-interactive environments, one needs to set the `CLIENT_ID` and `CLIENT_SECRET`
 environment variables.
-These can be retrieved from the ~/.descarteslabs/token_info.json
+These can be retrieved from the `~/.descarteslabs/token_info.json`
-created from the login process or generated fresh through through [IAM](https://iam.descarteslabs.com).
+created from the login process or generated fresh through [IAM](https://iam.descarteslabs.com).

 ```bash
 $ export CLIENT_ID=...